Change language: Español

 For the victims of trucking accidents, the time following the car wreck is spent either planning funerals or lying in a hospital bed with their loved ones around them.
 Naturally, the families are more concerned with the well-being of those they love than investigating a wreck or preserving evidence.
 While a family grieves and suffers, the insurance company that insures the commercial vehicle is diligently working to protect the trucking company and its driver.
 The trucking company or its insurance company immediately begin to implement plans to protect their profits.
 It is not unusual for the trucking company to have a claims person, an investigator, or even an attorney at the scene of the car wreck.
 They will often have a public relations person try to spin the news account in favor of the commercial vehicle.

-Do not underestimate the damage that the trucking/commercial vehicle company can do within a very short period of time after the accident.
+Do not underestimate the damage that the trucking/commercial vehicle company can do within a very short period after the accident.
 Do not trust or assume the trucking company will treat you fairly.
-Get a truck accident attorney that has been handling truck accidents for decades.
+Contact an 18-wheeler accident attorney in Baton Rouge that has been handling truck collisions for decades.
 Victims of trucking accidents in Louisiana do not have to stand for trucking companies and drivers who break the rules.
 The experienced truck accident lawyers at Murphy Law Firm can seek justice from negligent parties.

 Is cited for a violation of R.S.
 14:98 as a result of the accident and is subsequently convicted of or pleads nolo contendere to such offense.